opnfv/vswitchperf/docs/configguide/installation.rst

 Supported Hypervisors
 ---------------------

-* Qemu version 2.3.
+* Qemu version 2.3 or greater.

 Available VNFs
 --------------
 A simple VNF that forwards traffic through a VM, using:

 * DPDK testpmd
-* Linux Brigde
+* Linux Bridge
-* custom l2fwd module
+* Custom l2fwd module

 The official VM image is called vloop-vnf and it is available for free download at OPNFV website.